Clifton Fadiman: Literature

 In the late 1920s and early 1930s, Fadiman worked for Simon & Schuster, ending as its chief editor.
 At his interview with Max Schuster (a fellow alumnus of Columbia), Fadiman pulled out a folder with a hundred ideas for books.
 Among Fadiman's original one hundred was to turn Robert Ripley's newspaper cartoon, Believe it or Not! into book form.
 The series has gone on to sell over 30 million copies.
 While at Simon & Schuster, he started the translation career of Whittaker Chambers by having him translate Bambi from German:My college friend, Clifton Fadiman, was then [circa 1927–1928] a reader at Simon and Schuster, the New York book publishers.
 He offered to let me try my hand at translating a little German book.
 It was about a deer named Bambi and was written by an Austrian, of whom I had never heard, named Felix Salten ...
 Bambi was an instant success, and I suddenly found myself an established translator.
 In the September 1932 issue of New Masses (shortly after Chambers left the magazine to begin his underground career), Fadiman contributed with sixteen other prominent writers to the Symposium "How I Came to Communism."
 He wrote: "History–mainly in the form of the crisis–became my teacher while I was still young enough to learn."

 Fadiman then took charge of The New Yorker's book review section, 1933–1943.
 He became emcee for the National Book Award ceremonies in 1938 and 1939, at least, and again when those literary awards by the American book industry were re-inaugurated in 1950.
 The awards were inaugurated May 1936, conferred annually through 1942 (publication years 1935 to 1941), and re-inaugurated March 1950 (publication year 1949).
 Fadiman became a judge for the Book of the Month Club in 1944.
 In the 1970s, he was also senior editor of Cricket magazine, where he wrote the book review column for children, "Cricket's Bookshelf".

 Radio

-While still at the New Yorker, Fadiman became well known on radio, where he hosted a well known and popular quiz show, Information, Please! from May 1938 to June 1948.
-A regular trio of pundits, Franklin P. Adams, John Kieran, and Oscar Levant, plus one guest expert, conducted each session with erudite charm and good-natured wordplay under Fadiman's nimble control.
+While still at the New Yorker, Fadiman became well known on radio, where he hosted a popular quiz show, Information, Please! from May 1938 to June 1948.
+A regular trio of pundits, Franklin P. Adams, John Kieran, and Oscar Levant, plus one guest expert, conducted each session under Fadiman's control.
 Guest John Gunther's mention of the then-current Iranian potentate prompted Fadiman to ask, "Are you shah of that?", to which Gunther quipped, "Why, sultanly!"
 Fadiman also made frequent appearances on the Metropolitan Opera radio broadcasts from 1949 to 1960.
 During the intermission segments he would discuss the opera being broadcast and interview famous opera singers.